Lithium Batteries: The Basics

 Lead-acid batteries don’t respond well to being charged quickly.
-It can be done but, depending on the battery and the charging method, it will take many hours to fully charge a 110Ah battery to 100% state of charge.
+It can be done but, depending on the battery and the charging method, it can take many hours to fully charge a 110Ah battery.
 Charging lead-acid batteries quickly can also damage them.

 Because LiFePO4 batteries are able to accept a high rate of charge - over 100 Amps in some cases - they can be charged much more quickly.
 Even when it’s almost fully discharged, a LiFePO4 battery can be safely charged up again much faster than a lead-acid battery.
 Just running the vehicle’s engine for 20 minutes or so can put many hours worth of charge back into the battery.

-The charging rate is dependent on the vehicle’s charging system and will vary according to how the charging system is performing.
+The charging rate is dependent on the vehicle’s charging system and will vary according to how the charging system is set up.
 It’s a good idea to avoid discharging a lithium battery completely.
 This will help to maximise a battery’s useful life.

 3) Can be discharged quickly without damaging the cells, making them ideal for use with inverters.

 Discharging lead-acid batteries quickly is even worse for them than fast charging.
 It can cause the plates in the cells to deform and, if done frequently and at a high discharge rate, can dramatically shorten a battery’s life.

 LiFePO4 batteries respond well to fast discharging with no adverse effects.
 This makes them ideal for use with inverters, especially when the appliances to be powered draw a lot of current: coffee machines, induction hobs, microwave ovens, hairdryers and toasters for example.
 This ability to reliably power 230V appliances without the need for mains hook-up is one of the main reasons that people install lithium batteries.